Annual Report 2020–21

 Complaint handling, compliance and monitoring, and education and promotion.

-Our annual performance statement details our activities and key deliverables, and measures our performance against our Portfolio Budget Statement targets and the strategic priorities set out in the OAIC Corporate Plan 2019–20:
+Our annual performance statement details our activities and key deliverables and measures our performance against our Portfolio Budget Statement targets and the strategic priorities set out in our Corporate Plan 2020–21:

 Our purpose is to promote and uphold privacy and information access rights.